kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 9. A thread that calls the join method on another thread will enter the **BLOCKED** state until the other thread finishes executing.
 10. Why do you have to start a thread after creating it?
 -   Threads do not automatically run when instantiated.
-11. You can safely expect threads to execute in the same relative order that you create them.
+11. You can safely expect threads to execute in the same relative order that you create them. **FALSE**
+12. In most operating systems, the **operating system** determines when each of the threads and processes gets scheduled to execute.
+13. It is possible for two tasks to execute **concurrently** using a single-core processor.
+- Concurrent tasks can take turns to execute on the same processor.
+- Cannot execute in parallel
+-
+-
 -